Trinity Rodman: 2024

+2025

+In 2025, Rodman's continued to suffer from her back injury, and went to rehab with a doctor in London.
+Rodman returned to the NWSL on August 3, ending a four-month stint away from league play, scoring the game-winning goal that helped the Spirit beat Portland Thorns FC in the team's first match back from a six-week break.

 International career

 Rodman has represented the United States on the senior, under-20, and under-17 national teams.
 She competed at the 2018 FIFA U-17 Women's World Cup in Uruguay where she played 165 minutes and notched one assist.
-In 2020, she scored nine goals and helped the United States win the 2020 CONCACAF Women's U-20 Championship.
+In 2020, she scored nine goals (including four against Honduras and two against Mexico in the final) and helped the United States win the 2020 CONCACAF Women's U-20 Championship.
 She was nominated for the U.S. Soccer Young Female Player of the Year award the same year, but did not win.
 She won the award in 2021.

 In January 2022, Rodman was named to the senior national team's camp for the first time ahead of the 2022 SheBelieves Cup.
 She made her national team debut on February 17, 2022, in a 0–0 draw with Czech Republic at the tournament, and scored her first goal on April 12, 2022, in a friendly against Uzbekistan, in her third national team appearance.
 In June 2022, Rodman was named to the U.S. roster for the 2022 CONCACAF W Championship team.

+In June 2023, Rodman was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+During a World Cup send-off international friendly against Wales on July 9, she scored a brace leading the U.S. to a 2–0 win after subbing in for Alex Morgan during the 46th minute.
+Named Woman of the Match, Rodman is the youngest player to score a brace in team history.
+Head coach Vlatko Andonovski described her second goal as "world class".

+Rodman made her World Cup debut during the team's first group stage match against Vietnam: a 3–0 win.

+On June 26, 2024, Rodman was one of the 18 players named by Emma Hayes to represent the United States at the 2024 Summer Olympics.
+After scoring two goals in the group stage, she scored in extra time in the first knockout game against Japan on August 3 to advance to the semifinals.
+She started in the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

+In December 2024 she was voted by The Guardian in 5th place among the top 100 women footballers in the world.